sa2004-1992/GameHub/README.md

 # 🎮 GameHub — Entertainment Games Website

-A full-stack Flask web app with **7 playable games** — Sudoku, Nonogram, Tango, Queens, Snakes & Ladders, Ludo, and Chess — built for a single private user, with daily challenges, live scoring, score/history tracking, a leaderboard, and dark/light theme.
+A full-stack Flask web app with **7 playable games** — Sudoku, Nonogram, Tango, Queens, Snakes & Ladders, Ludo, and Chess — with accounts, daily challenges, live scoring, score/history tracking, a leaderboard, and dark/light theme.

 Everything is self-contained — Bootstrap/Bootstrap Icons are vendored locally in `static/vendor` and all page backgrounds are local SVG files